crisweber2600/animated-guide/README.md

 - `restore` and `build` for setup
 - `test` to run the suite with coverage
 - `register-azure-app` and `register-google-app` to configure credentials
+- `run-cli` executes the command line tool using your settings
+- `e2e` restores, builds, tests and then runs the CLI in one go

 ## CLI Hints
 - Use `--out` to export CSV results via CsvHelper.